cch71/smugmug_syncer/HOWTO_LABEL_IMAGES.md

 - This tool will then compare the rest of the unsorted images with the pre-sorted ones and sort the matches into folder names matching the pre-sorted ones.
-- An tag.json file will be created that will then be used by this tool to update the images in SmugMug
+- An json file with label mappings will be created that will then be used by this tool to update the images in SmugMug

-My Flow
+My Flow:

 ```mermaid
 flowchart TD